-data collection For higher education episodes reported after recruitment, the subject of study has been recorded using lists - in CATI as well as in online surveys.
-In cases where interviewers were unable to fit a respondents answer into the respective list, the subject of study been recorded as an open string.
+data collection For higher education episodes reported after recruitment, the field of study has been recorded using lists - in CATI as well as in online surveys.
+In cases where interviewers were unable to fit a respondents answer into the respective list, the field of study has been recorded as an open string.
 Both in CATI and online panel waves, the lists are based on the destatis classification 2010/11 and the recruitment information.

-To facilitate the allocation of respondent answers, the CATI-list has been continuously extended with supplementary information (based on open responses and changes in the academic landscape in Germany); the online list has remained the same.
+To facilitate the allocation of respondents' answers, the CATI list has been continuously extended with supplementary information (based on open responses and changes in the academic landscape in Germany); the online list has remained the same.

-Up until wave 13 subjective decisions in the maintenance of the CATI-lists and technical restrictions have led to deviations from the original classification.
-In some cases, subjects of study were assigned to different codes within the list.
-The idea behind this was for the other subjects within the same code to serve as covariates, so interviewers (and respondents) could choose the right list entry.
-Starting with wave 13, the CATI-lists will only be extended in the sense that new subject names will be added to the existing subject groups corresponding to a code if those subject names are not already listed under another code.
+Up until wave 13 subjective decisions in the maintenance of the CATI lists and technical restrictions have led to deviations from the original classification.
+In some cases, same subjects of study were assigned to different codes within the list.
+In other cases, multiple subjects were listed under the same code.
+The idea behind this was for the added subjects within the same code to serve as covariates, so interviewers could classify the respondents' answer into the right code in the list.
+Starting with wave 13, the CATI lists will only be extended in the sense that new subject names will be added to the existing subject groups corresponding to a code if those subject names are not already listed under another code.
 The allocation will follow the coding rules described below to ensure consistency and transparency.
-This way, the list documented below will not be changed but will be enhanced over time.
-Starting with wave 14, online waves will use the CATI-list of the previous CATI-wave to harmonize the recording of subject of study in CATI and online mode.
+This way, the list for collecting the field of study will not be changed but will be enhanced over time.
+Starting with wave 14, online waves will use the CATI list of the previous CATI wave to harmonize the recording of fields of study in CATI and online mode.

-coding Coding of open responses on subject of study has been provided by the NEPS department From Higher Education to the Labor Market for all panel waves so far.
+- coding Coding of open responses regarding field of study has been provided by the NEPS department From Higher Education to the Labor Market for all panel waves so far.
 Since SUF 6.0.0 all strings that have been coded once have been collected in a reference list with their corresponding code by the LIfBi Research Data Center to avoid inconsistencies.
 In the following waves, open strings have been matched with that list first and strings in the list automatically get assigned the same code.
 Open strings that have been reported for the first time were coded manually until SUF 9.0.0.
-Starting with SUF 10.0.0, coding has followed a set of standardized rules and the software CODI has been used.

-classification used Data collection and coding of subject of study largely follows the destatis 2010/11 classification of subjects of study.

-derivation of SUF-variables In the Scientific Use File, several alternative variables containing subject of study are offered.
-Variables with the suffix g1R and g2 contain the first four digits of the seven digit destatis 2010/11 classification ("Studienbereich" and "Fächergruppe"), g3R, g4R and g5 contain derivations of the destatis classification into different levels of the ISCED 97 classification (Statistisches Bundesamt, 2011).
-All derivations are based on the seven digit version of the destatis classification, using a transcoding table supplied by the Federal Statistical Office.
+Starting with SUF 10.0.0, coding has followed a set of standardized rules and the software CODI has been used. - classification used Data collection and coding of field of study largely follows the Destatis 2010/11 classification of fields of study. - derivation of SUF-variables In the Scientific Use File, several alternative variables containing information on the field of study are offered.
+Variables with the suffix g1R and g2 contain aggregations of subjects according to the Destatis 2010/11 classification ("Studienbereich" and "Fächergruppe"), g3R, g4R and g5 contain derivations of the Destatis classification into different levels of the ISCED 97 classification (Statistisches Bundesamt, 2011).
+All derivations are based on a transcoding table provided by the Federal Statistical Office.